arcaicandy/PiQRAP/documentation/build-headless.md

 If you are running PiQRAP headless then you need it to startup after boot when you turn your Rapsberry Pi on.

-There are two stesp to this.
+There are two steps to this.
 First making the Pi login automatically and second running PiQRAP when it logs in.

 Edit the .bashRC file in the home/pi folder...